Matthias Hentze

-Matthias Werner Hentze (born 25 January 1960 in Wiedenbrück, Germany) is a German scientist.
-He is the director of the European Molecular Biology Laboratory (EMBL), co-director of the Molecular Medicine Partnership Unit between EMBL and Heidelberg University, and Professor of Molecular Medicine at Heidelberg University.
+Matthias Werner Hentze (born 25 January 1960) is a German scientist.
+He is the Director of the European Molecular Biology Laboratory (EMBL). and co-founder of the Molecular Medicine Partnership Unit (MMPU).

-Biography
+Early life and education

 Matthias Hentze studied medicine in the UK at the medical schools at the universities of Southampton, Oxford, Glasgow and Cambridge, and in Germany at the Westfälische Wilhelms-Universität, Münster from which he qualified in 1984.
 In the same year, he received his M.D. degree for a dissertation on the role of glycosylation in lysosomal enzyme expression with Kurt von Figura as his advisor.

-After a short phase of clinical work Hentze became a postdoctoral fellow at the National Institutes of Health (Bethesda, Maryland, USA) in 1985, having been awarded a fellowship by the German Research Foundation (DFG).
+After a short phase of clinical work, Hentze became a postdoctoral fellow at the National Institutes of Health (Bethesda, Maryland, USA) in 1985, having been awarded a fellowship by the German Research Foundation (DFG).
 In 1989, he joined the European Molecular Biology Laboratory in Heidelberg as an independent group leader.
-At the age of 30, he obtained the Habilitation from the Ruprecht-Karls University in Heidelberg and was appointed Dean of the EMBL International Ph.D.
+In 1990, he obtained the Habilitation from the Ruprecht-Karls University in Heidelberg and was appointed Dean of the EMBL International Ph.D.
 Programme in 1996.